 Section 7.3 Layoffs.
-The general objective of the procedure stated in this 7.3 is to provide for the accomplishment of layoffs for business reasons, to the end that insofar as practicable the layoffs will be made equitably, expeditiously and economically, and at the same time will result in retention on the payroll of those employees regarded by management as comprising the workforce that is best able to maintain or improve the efficiency of the Company, further its progress and success and contribute to the successful accomplishment of the Company's current and future business.
+The general objective of this procedure is to provide for the accomplishment of layoffs for business reasons, to the end that insofar as practicable the layoffs will be made equitably, expeditiously and economically, and at the same time will result in retention on the payroll of those employees regarded by management as comprising the workforce that is best able to maintain or improve the efficiency of the Company, further its progress and success and contribute to the successful accomplishment of the Company's current and future business.
 The occurrence and existence of any condition necessitating a layoff, and the number of employees involved, will be determined exclusively by the Company.
-Following such determination, the Company will notify the Union of the anticipated layoff and, the affected retention groups and number of employees apt to be affected.
+Following such determination, the Company will notify the Union of the anticipated layoff, the affected retention groups and number of employees apt to be affected.